Working while pregnant can be a challenge. Learn practical tips to keep up at work, be productive and feel less overwhelmed even when you’re pregnant.

 When you come in the next morning, you won’t waste time wondering what to do.
 You’ll already have a plan in place.
 Most important, you’ll know where in your day your most important work sits.

 Then, outline every to-do list, placing time limits on each one.
-And decide whether these tasks are even important or if you even need to go to those meetings (would a quick one-on-one recap work better?).
+Decide whether these tasks are even important or if you even need to go to those meetings (would a quick one-on-one recap work better?).
 Taking these extra steps now will avoid wasted time reviewing them the next day.

 Even as you’re daydreaming out the window about your baby’s eye color.